Cathedral of the Savior of Zaragoza

-The Cathedral of the Savior (Catedral del Salvador) or La Seo de Zaragoza is a Roman Catholic cathedral in Zaragoza, in Aragon, Spain.
+The Cathedral of the Savior (Catedral del Salvador) or La Seo de Zaragoza is a Catholic cathedral in Zaragoza (also known as Saragossa), in Aragon, Spain.
 It is part of the World Heritage Site Mudéjar Architecture of Aragon.

-The cathedral is located on the Plaza de la Seo and is commonly known as La Seo (Aragonese for "see") to distinguish it from the nearby El Pilar, whose name (pillar) is a reference to an apparition of Mary in Zaragoza (also known as Saragossa).
+The cathedral is located on the Plaza de la Seo and is commonly known as La Seo (Aragonese for "see") to distinguish it from the nearby El Pilar, whose name (pillar) is a reference to an apparition of Mary in Zaragoza.
 They both share co-cathedral status in metropolitan Zaragoza.

 History

 Origin

 The location of the Seo has its roots in the old Roman forum.
-Unlike other Roman city forums, the forum of Caesaraugusta was not located at the confluence of the Cardus and the Decumanus, but instead near the Ebro river, adjoining the river port.
+Unlike other Roman city forums, the forum of Caesaraugusta was not located at the confluence of the Cardo and the Decumanus, but instead near the Ebro river, adjoining the river port.
 The forum, besides being the civic and commercial center of the city, contained the main temple.
 The Museum of the Forum is found below the plaza del Pilar, across from the facade of the cathedral.
 There have been no remains found of either a Visigoth or a Mozarabic church.